 - Cryptography (origin authentication, topology hiding, etc.)

-- Following compliance standard ( HIPAA, PCI DSS, Sarbanes-Oxley) compliance
+- Following a compliance standard ( HIPAA, PCI DSS, Sarbanes-Oxley) compliance

 - Internet local area network is a computer network that interconnects computers within a limited area.